University of Liverpool

 My Role in LuCiD

-I am the Research Assistant for the Babytalk app; a smartphone, tablet and web-enabled app for parents, researchers and practitioners to monitor, assess and promote children’s language development.
+I was the Research Assistant for the Babytalk app; a smartphone, tablet and web-enabled app for parents, researchers and practitioners to monitor, assess and promote children’s language development.

 LuCiD publications (1) by Andrew Roxburgh